How to Perform Due Diligence in Venture Capital?

 The concept of product-market fit is one of the major determinants of the outcome of an early-stage startup venture.
 PMF is defined as the validation of the product concept in the target market, as signified by consistent organic consumption and word-of-mouth promotion.

 Early on, the management team should have a single-minded focus on demonstrating the potential for product-market fit, as doing so is crucial to raise funding.

 Product/Market Fit Defined by Marc Andreessen (Source: pmarca)

-PMF is more of a qualitative trait as determining the degree to how a product meets a particular market’s demand and the extent of how much a product resonates with the market.
+PMF is more of a qualitative trait as determining the degree to which a product meets a particular market’s demand and the extent of how much a product resonates with the market.

 Often, PMF is described as one of those attributes that can be recognized from customer engagement and feedback.
 The product also begins to “sell itself” as marketing seems to take off on its own.

 In addition, PMF suggests the current pricing mechanism and sales & marketing strategy are effective – albeit improvements to the business model are going to be inevitable.

-Consistent outsized returns that can be sustained over the long term stems from differentiation and high barriers to entry.
+Consistent outsized returns that can be sustained over the long term stem from differentiation and high barriers to entry.

 Most industries where VC funding activity is active tend to carry a “winner takes all” aspect, thereby firms pursue companies that are inherently different.

-That said, another important component to assessing a product is the presence of proprietary technology or patents that make it difficult to replicate, which reduces the external threats to the company.
+That said, another important component of assessing a product is the presence of proprietary technology or patents that make it difficult to replicate, which reduces the external threats to the company.